Tanmay2607/neostatsassignment/README.md

-# 📊 NeoStats Excel Chat Assistant
+# 📊 Tanmay's Excel Sheet Analyzer

 A Streamlit-based conversational assistant that lets users upload Excel spreadsheets, ask natural language questions, and get instant answers as text, tables, or visual charts — all powered by Google's Gemini API.